nicksnlp/arthunt/README.md

 This project is a search engine for on-going and upcoming art exhibitions at different branches of Tate galleries.
 You can search for exhibition info with a query!

 The search is based on a saved search data in .json format, which speeds-up the launch of the program.
 A new search can be initiated by pressing "Scape the WEB again" button on the search-page (this is performed automatically in case the data is missing for some reason, e.g. interrupted process in a previous session).
-Depending on whether the sraping-process succeeds or not, the relevant message is displayed under the search bar.
+Depending on whether the scraping-process succeeds or not, the relevant message is displayed under the search bar.

 Based on the search results found, a bar chart will be generated, showing the distribution (i.e., numbers) of relevant exhibition(s) at each of Tate's branch galleries; for each exhibition in the search results, the following information will be displayed: